Emily eismann, Mental Health Intern

 Supervisor: Marcy Smaha, LPC

-Hi, I'm Emily Eismann (she/her).
-I am currently completing my practicum and internship as part of my master’s program in Clinical Mental Health Counseling under the supervision of Marcy Smaha, LPC.
+Hi, I'm Emily Eismann, I am currently completing my practicum and internship as part of my master’s program in Clinical Mental Health Counseling under the supervision of Marcy Smaha, LPC.

 I am particularly drawn to working with people experiencing burnout, as well as those navigating ADHD, anxiety, and depression.
 My approach is grounded in humanistic therapy with a particular interest in self-compassion and body awareness.
-I also draw from ACT principles, helping clients build psychological flexibility and move toward what matters to them even when difficult thoughts and feelings are present.
+I'm passionate about somatic approaches to healing and am currently training in Somatic Experiencing.
+This body-oriented work with trauma and the nervous system is deeply influencing my clinical perspective and the way I show up for clients.
 I am interested in how emotions are held in the body and believe that attending to both our internal emotional landscape and physical sensations can create opportunities for healing.

 I want to meet my clients with empathy, acceptance, compassion, and collaboration to build trust and safety.
 My approach centers on helping individuals develop a more compassionate relationship with themselves while honoring the wisdom that lives in both mind and body.